lucpena/Explosion/README.md

 # Explosion
 A small Ray marching in C++.
 I made this following the awesome tutorial of [Computer Graphics from 'ssloy'](https://github.com/ssloy/tinykaboom/wiki).
+It creates an explosion using Perlin Noise.

 # Screenshots